diegovillatoromx/logistic_regresion_model/README.md

 ```
 1. Data Folder - It contains all the data that we have for analysis.
 There is one csv
 file in our case:
-   - Data_regression
+   - Data_regression.csv
-3. Src folder -This is the most important folder of the project.
+2. Src folder -This is the most important folder of the project.
 This folder contains
 all the modularized code for all the above steps in a modularized manner.
 This
 folder consists of:
    - Engine.py